h15200/notes/system-design.md

 Relational - ACID complicance. data is structured and unchanging Non-Relational - large volumes of data that require little to no structure, makes the most of cloud computing and storage for horizontal scaling

+Techniques

+#### Optimizing queries

+#### Indexing

+background - a sorted record can be searched with binary log2 N time, but an unsorted one will require linear time.

+Indexing will create another data structure which holds the field value and a pointer to the record, allowing binary searches to be performed.

+Doewside is that these index structures will require more disk space, so you are sacrificing space for time.

-### Sharding - Data partitioning
+#### Sharding - Data partitioning over multiple databases

 Break up a big db into many smaller parts.

-Horizontal partitioning ex - (zipcodes less than 50000 are on one db, above on another) Vertical partitioning ex - (all entries with id 0 - 10000 on db1, 10001-20000 on db2, etc..0)
+Horizontal partitioning takes a key from a record and separates it.

+Vertical partitioning takes a group of full records and separates it.
+PROS

+- avoids failures
+  CONS
+- can be tricky to determine HOW to shard efficiently without slowing down queries.
+- joins can be expensive over different shards

-Redundancy and Replication - remove single points of failure by having replicas or backups of a db or server.
+#### Redundancy and Replication - remove single points of failure by having replicas or backups of a db or server.